Featured Image for Sparkbox Foundry Article

 Board for freelance & contract work

-Featured Sparkbox foundry article image created for an article I wrote: Auditing as a First Step to Design Systems Planning.
+Featured Sparkbox foundry article image created for an article I wrote: Four Foundational Principles for an Accessible Website.

-Performing an audit is an important first step in planning a design system.
-Read more as I share the process of decomping a website to identify and organize elements for future use. https://sparkbox.com/foundry/design_audit_for_design_system_planning

 Year: 2019